elear-solutions/docs/source/getting_started/aiot_intelligent_edge/coco_for_applications/end_user_client_applications/android_end_user_client_applications/pre_install_checklist_android_end_user_client_apps.rst

     - `Android Studio Installation <https://developer.android.com/studio/install>`_

 Generating Client ID and Redirect URI
-    - If not using third-party login, the Client ID and Redirect URI are essential for a developer to handle authentication of his user.
+    - The IoT example app shows a login solution for developers to get apps authorized by a COCO user and build value-added service extensions for the COCO platform.
-    - The steps for generation are found in :ref:`Manage the Buzz <native_apps>`.
+    - Therefore *Client ID* and *Redirect URI* are essential for a developer to handle authentication of his user.
+The steps for generation are found in :ref:`Manage the Buzz <native_apps>` section.

 Setup Device App
-    - Device app is a gateway that comes with a **Network** which contains a **Resource** for demo purpose.
+    - Device app is a software gateway that simulates a COCO Device and is built using COCO platform's Device SDK.
-    - Currently the Resource provided has 2 capabilities named **CapabilityOnOff** and **CapabilityTemperatureSensing**.
+    - This Sample App will work either with the aforementioned **Device App**, or with Zigbee or Z-Wave **Light Bulbs** or **Temperature Sensors**.
-    - Visit :ref:`COCO for Devices <linux_coco_for_devices>` to compile and run the sample device app provided.
+    - Visit :ref:`COCO for Devices <linux_coco_for_devices>` for steps to compile, run and add the sample device app to your COCONet.